Support for up to 24 Language Sound Effects

 The "Arcade" sound scheme is an innovation in laser tag SFX.
 The Arcade sound scheme plays musical sound effects instead of spoken words and therefore is language-free.
 In other words, it is independent of a specific language so it can be used anywhere in the world.
 The Arcade sound scheme has sound effects consistent with classic fast-action arcade games.
 Remember Pinball sounds?
 The emphasis of the Arcade sound scheme is on the fun.

 Ideal for Family Entertainment Centers, Tourist Resorts, and Summer Camp our laser tag system has a soundscape called 'Arcade'.
 Rather than the standard word cues for gameplay actions, the new Arcade SFX offers a set of intuitive sonic elements just like sounds from a retro pinball parlor.

-"We are really excited by the launch of SATR, in particular the new Arcade sound scheme which we believe is set to be the game-changing innovation in live gaming this year,” said Nicole Lander, Co-Founder of Battlefield Sports.
+"We are really excited by the launch of SATR, particularly the new Arcade sound scheme which we believe is set to be the game-changing innovation in live gaming this year,” said Nicole Lander, Co-Founder of Battlefield Sports.

-“We believe our customers will love the new software update as it brings a new and exciting dimension to laser games for live-action role-play fans around the world,” said Nicole.
+“We believe our customers will love the new software update as it brings a new and exciting dimension to laser games for live-action role-play fans worldwide,” said Nicole.

 “This is just the first in a number of exciting innovations that we plan to introduce over the short term which will distinguish the Battlefield Sports brand from its competitors,” said Nicole.

 The new SATR arcade sound scheme seeks to reinforce the sensation of winning for the gamer.

 Gamers get pleasure from being reassured that they are winning.
 Gamers on the same team even get a vicarious pleasure when they hear their teammates making progress.